radovankavicky/INWTUtils/README.md

 # INWTUtils
-This repository contains a package which provides utility functions used by INWT.
+This repository contains a package which provides utility functions used by the INWT Statistics GmbH.
 This includes amongst others functions to create a file structure for new projects, to check code for violations of style conventions and to keep the searchpath clean.
 In addition, an example R script is included.

 # Creating a file structure for a new project